Stereo Calibration

 Calibration Image Setup

 Stereo calibration requires synchronised images from both cameras at each target position.
-The configuration options are similar to planar calibration but must accommodate two camera views.
+Image settings are shared with planar calibration.

 camera_first (default)